Taiwanese indigenous peoples: Claimed admixture with Taiwanese Han

-The Plains "Pingpu" indigenous of Taiwan criticized Lin's studies, which follows the "blood line theory" of Taiwanese nationalism.
+The Plains "Pingpu" indigenous of Taiwan criticized Lin's studies, which follow the "blood line theory" of Taiwanese nationalism.
 Alak Akatuang, secretary of the Pingpu Indigenous Peoples Cultural Association, said that the pan-green camp used the indigenous peoples to create a national identity for Taiwan, but the idea that Taiwanese people are not overwhelmingly descended from Han settlers is false.
 According to Akatuang, Taiwan's independence should not be founded on the idea of genetic lineages and these people who believe in the blood line theory "ignore scientific evidence because they want to believe they are different from China."
 This harmed the legitimacy of the Pingpu movement for recognition and reparations and was deeply insulting: "The Pingpu were the first of Taiwan's Indigenous peoples to face colonization.
 After the Han people came, they stole our land.
 They murdered our ancestors.
 Then after a few hundred years, they said we were the same people.
 Do you think a Pingpu person can accept this?"

 In the highest self reports, 5.3 percent of Taiwan's population claimed indigenous heritage.
-Estimates of genetic indigenous ancestry reported by Lin range from 13%, 26%, and as high as 85%, the latter number being published in an editorial that was not peer-reviewed.
-These numbers have taken hold in popular Taiwanese imagination and sometimes treated as facts in Taiwanese politics and identity.
-Many Taiwanese claim to be part indigenous.
-Chen suggests that the estimates resulted from manipulation of sample sizes.
-The lack of methodological rigor suggests the numbers were meant for local consumption.
-In all other scientific studies, genetic markers for indigenous ancestry make up a minute portion of the genome.
-In 2021, Marie Lin, who was the source of the larger indigenous ancestry numbers, co-authored an article stating that there are "distinct patterns of genetic structure between the Taiwanese Han and indigenous populations."
-The paper also suggest East Asian ancestry may have mixed with indigenous peoples in their southward expansion 4,000 years ago, which can lead to data that may be misinterpreted as recent Taiwanese Han-indigenous admixtures.